John Carter (Texas politician): Tenure

 Carter amended his financial disclosure forms in October 2009 to list nearly $300,000 in capital gains from the sale of ExxonMobil stock in 2006 and 2007.
 Though he listed the sale of the assets, he did not list the actual amount of capital gains, on which he did pay taxes.

 On November 16, 2009, Carter introduced legislation to give combatant casualty status to the victims of the 2009 Fort Hood shooting, similar to those who were killed in Afghanistan and Iraq.

 In 2015, Carter cosponsored a resolution to amend the US constitution to ban same-sex marriage.

 On May 16, 2018, Carter was named the new chair of the Military Construction and Veterans Affairs Subcommittee on Appropriations after Charlie Dent retired.
 He had previously chaired the Homeland Security Subcommittee on Appropriations.

 Carter co-sponsored H.R.
 4760, the Securing America's Future Act of 2018, which failed to pass the House.

 On December 18, 2019, Carter voted against both articles of impeachment against Trump.
 Of the 195 Republicans who voted, all voted against both impeachment articles.

-On January 6, 2021, Carter voted against certifying the results of the 2020 presidential election based on spurious allegations of voter fraud.
+On January 6, 2021, Carter voted against certifying the results of the 2020 United States presidential election based on spurious allegations of voter fraud.

+Carter was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Carter voted to provide Israel with support following the October 7 attacks.

+2024 Republican primary

+Carter was named as part of the Trump campaign's Texas leadership team in March.